holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/01_grok_lesson_1/lesson_plan.md

 ## Essential Questions

 - What are variables and why are they useful?
-- How does Python differentiate between strings and numbers?
+- How does Python differentiate between words and numbers?
+- What operations can we perform on different data types?

 ## Lesson Plan

 This class will formalize the knowledge that students learned in the first module of Grok's "Python for Beginners" course, which focuses on strings, variables, and printing.
+It will then cover the primitive "data types" that Python uses: string, floats, ints.
+Finally, it will show students where they can get to if they move quickly through the assignments.

 ### Setup